MelGGit/meta-transactions/docs/README.md

             rect rgb(111, 160, 200, 0.4)
                 note right of User: Validate Signature
-                Forwarder->>Forwarder: deconstruct the original sender out of the signature Forwarder->>Forwarder: validate that the original sender is equal to deconstructed sender and  <br/>the nonce of the messag is equal to the nonce saved in the SC for the sender rect rgb(255,0,0, 0.6)
+                Forwarder->>Forwarder: deconstruct the original sender out of the signature Forwarder->>Forwarder: validate that the original sender is equal to deconstructed sender and  <br/>the nonce of the message is equal to the nonce saved in the SC for the sender rect rgb(255,0,0, 0.6)
                     Note over Forwarder, Recipient: Break if validation fails Forwarder->>Backend: send error